Brendon Burns (comedian): Live recordings

 In April 2013 he released his first US comedy album, Pompously Lectures Americans, on Stand Up Records.

+In 2014 Burns launched the Dumb White Guy podcast (originally titled The Brendon Burns Show).
+Initially Burns used the podcast to voice his opinions on the UK comedy scene and play clips from his recent gigs but eventually it would develop into a travelogue-style show and featured interviews with fellow comedians.
+The podcast concluded in 2019.

 In 2019, Burns had a cameo role as a ring announcer in the wrestling film Fighting with My Family.